FreshRSS/FreshRSS/docs/en/admins/08_FeedUpdates.md

 FreshRSS is updated by the `./app/actualize_script.php` script.
 Knowing this, we can periodically trigger it to ensure up-to-date feeds.

-**Note:** the update script won't update any particular feed more often than once every twenty minutes, so it doesn't make sense to trigger it much more frequently than that.
+**Note:** the update script won’t update any particular feed more often than once every twenty minutes, so it does not make sense to trigger it much more frequently than that.

 **Note:** the following examples assume that FreshRSS is installed to `/usr/share/FreshRSS`.
-You'll need to modify the FreshRSS path to reflect your own system.
+You’ll need to modify the FreshRSS path to reflect your own system.

 **Note:** If you cannot configure a local Cronjob, [see an alternative using online cron](../users/03_Main_view.md#online-cron).

 ## Cron as a trigger

-You'll need to check the Cron documentation for your specific distribution ([Debian/Ubuntu](https://help.ubuntu.com/community/CronHowto), [Red Hat/Fedora/CentOS](https://fedoraproject.org/wiki/Administration_Guide_Draft/Cron), [Slackware](https://docs.slackware.com/fr:slackbook:process_control?#cron), [Gentoo](https://wiki.gentoo.org/wiki/Cron), [Arch Linux](https://wiki.archlinux.org/index.php/Cron) ...) to make sure you set the Cron job correctly.
+You’ll need to check the Cron documentation for your specific distribution ([Debian/Ubuntu](https://help.ubuntu.com/community/CronHowto), [Red Hat/Fedora/CentOS](https://fedoraproject.org/wiki/Administration_Guide_Draft/Cron), [Slackware](https://docs.slackware.com/fr:slackbook:process_control?#cron), [Gentoo](https://wiki.gentoo.org/wiki/Cron), [Arch Linux](https://wiki.archlinux.org/index.php/Cron) …) to make sure you set the Cron job correctly.

-It's advisable that you run the Cron job as your Web server user (often `www-data`).
+It’s advisable that you run the Cron job as your Web server user (often `www-data`).

 ### Example on Debian/Ubuntu